jpan999/py-assistant/README.md

     * Joyce:
         1) 1.1 Created ”Code_Generation" page that can generate Python code under users instruction.
 Similar to all the previous page, the user can upload a file or use the chatbot.
 Also, it will first check if user's instruction is suitable to perform human language to python translation and then generate Python code for the user.
 1.2 Completed "intergrated py-assistant LLM" architecture.
 Basically, SteloCoder is capable to perform 5 programming language to Python translation.
 Built on that, our LLM has 6 experts.
 The first 5 are used to detect which language the input is and output the translated code, while the 6th one is used to perform code summarization.
 Code generation can be performed without any LoRA merging.
 (Model Architecture attached below)
         Note: we are not able to complete fine-tuning since we still have limits on GPU usage.
         2) Demo day plan: Joyce will include prompting techniques and RAG into py-assistant according to different use cases and scenerios.
+Joyce will also add instructions for using py-assistant.

     ![UI](docs/Integrated_llm_architecture.png)